-Our public transit fares are generated by individual passengers when they ride the bus; the project is offering fare subsidies for low-income persons.
+Our public transit fares are generated by individual passengers when they ride the bus; the project is offering free fare days and covering the cost of each single ride/boarding.
 There is no other funding source involved

 Fully Funded Project - Provide a description of the status of all the funds to be used to completely fund this project.

 This project will be fully funded through the requested LCTOP grant funds.
 All other operating expenditures are covered by LTF, STA and FTA 5311 fund dollars as well as passenger fare revenue.